glillico/docker-compose-gickup/README.md

 docker compose up  # starts the container
 ```

-Once it is confirmed that the container is running and syncing data as required then it is possible to modify the `docker-compose.yml` to always restart the container if it stops, and the `conf.yml` to run gick on a schedule.
+Once it is confirmed that the container is running and syncing data as required then it is possible to modify the `docker-compose.yml` to always restart the container if it stops, and the `conf.yml` to run gickup on a schedule.

 To do this uncomment the `cron: 40 03 * * *` line in the `conf.yml` file to schedule gickup to run at 03:40 every day.
 Also edit the `docker-compose.yml` file and uncomment the `restart: always` line.